EHabib-US/sniff-secure/README.md

 3. Insert your VirusTotal API key in the script where indicated.

 ## Usage
-To use the tool, simply run the script from the command line:
+To use the tool, simply run the script from the command line inside of the /src/ directory:

 ```bash
 python network_security_monitor.py